CJRIGHT/cjright-macropad/README.md

 This is my first time every participating in a event such as Stardance, this first project has been very fun to work through and I have learnt so much.
 Thanks to the event organisers and partners for making it possible.

+I decided to try it since once I finish school I really would like to get into software engineering or something similar I figured it's good to learn as much about electronics as possible to help my chances of succeeding.

 # 📷 Gallery